Pupil Premium

 Is your child entitled to Pupil Premium?
-If so we can fund £180 of clubs outside of school for your child.
-It also brings £1320 additional funding into the school to help support teaching and learning.
+If so we can fund £180 of clubs outside of school for your child, and cover the costs for your child’s school trips and residentials.
+It also brings £1455 additional funding into the school to help support teaching and learning.

-To apply you simply need to register for Free School Meals, (even if you opt for your child to have packed lunches)
+To apply you simply need to register for Free School Meals, even if you opt for your child to have packed lunches.
+If your child is in Reception, Year 1 or Year 2 so already has Free School Meals, eligible families can still apply for 'Eligible by Benefit' Free School Meals and access the Pupil Premium Funding.

 How to apply: